vahidhedayati/modaldynamix/README.md

 #### MyIframeDiv1
-Main DIV wrapping the call  'MyIframeDiv1'  [ the name must match divId label in g:genModalButton call] This now calls a template within my example project the project which is making the call, this is the taglib call back to this plugin but needs to be in a template.
+Main DIV wrapping the call  'MyIframeDiv1'  [ the name must match divId label in md:genModalButton call] This now calls a template within my example project the project which is making the call, this is the taglib call back to this plugin but needs to be in a template.
 The reason is that the plugin later on calls this page to store its content for reuse of same button calls.